darton/ispconfig_dns-sync/README.md

 # ispconfig dns-sync

-The script is used to download a list of domains from the ispconfig server database and automatically configure these domains on the slave DNS server on which the script is run.
+The script is used to automatically download a list of domains from the ispconfig server database and automatically configure these domains on the slave DNS server on which the script is run.

 ## Setup